Overview: How To Send Large Files Through Email

 Learn how to implement ad hoc file transfer

 In the succeeding posts, we'll teach you how to send large files through email using ad hoc file transfer.
-In Part 2, we'll walk you through the steps of setting up ad hoc file transfer on JSCAPE MFT Server.
+In How To Send Large Files Through Email - Part 2, we'll walk you through the steps of setting up ad hoc file transfer on JSCAPE MFT Server.
 After that (in Part 3), we'll proceed to setting up the plugin on MS Outlook.
 Then in Part 4, we'll show you how to perform ad hoc file transfer on your favorite Web browser.

 You'll need a running instance of JSCAPE MFT Server to follow the steps in the succeeding posts.
 Not to worry.
 JSCAPE MFT Server has a fully-functional evaluation edition that you can download for FREE.